Torben2907/qml-supervised/README.md

 ## What is a Quantum Support Vector Machine? 🤔

+Short answer: A quantum-classical hybrid algorithm, where only the kernel is computed on a quantum computer and the rest of the algorithm is completely managed classically.

+Long answer:
 Since real quantum hardware is noisy and prone for errors a whole field submerged of quantum hybrid algorithms which are based on classical learning algorithms but outsource suitable parts to a quantum computer.